cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 sequence of zero or more Unicode code points (more precisely: Unicode scalar values), encoded in UTF-8 {{-utf8}}.

-Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document, the operator "^" stands for exponentiation, and, in the HTML and PDF versions, subtraction and negation are rendered as a hyphen ("-", as are various dashes).
+Where arithmetic is explained, this document uses the notation familiar from the programming language C<!-- (including C++14's 0bnnn binary literals) -->, except that ".." denotes a range that includes both ends given, in the HTML and PDF versions, subtraction and negation are rendered as a hyphen ("-", as are various dashes), and superscript notation denotes exponentiation.
+For example, 2 to the power of 64 is notated: 2<sup>64</sup>.
+In the plain-text version of this specification, superscript notation is not available and therefore is rendered by a surrogate notation.
+That notation is not optimized for this RFC; it is unfortunately ambiguous with C's exclusive-or and requires circumspection from the reader of the plain-text version.

 # Packed CBOR